Pod-Point/typescript/README.md

 ### Releases

-This package is distributed via npm and published automatically by Travis when creating a tagged commit.
+This package is distributed via NPM and published automatically by Travis when creating a tagged commit.
 This can be done in one of 2 ways:

 #### 1. Pre-merge via the CLI